• Skip to primary navigation

 • 📖 Recipe

-The classic fruit tart you see in pastry shops is usually made up of three components:
+The classic fruit tart you see in pastry shops is usually a custard tart made up of three components:

-1. a crust or tart shell, usually made from a pâte sucrée or sweet shortcrust pastry, which is basically like a sweet cookie crust.
+1. crust or tart shell, traditionally made from a pâte sucrée or sweet shortcrust pastry, which is basically like a sweet cookie crust.

 3. fruits, generally lots of berries, but you'll also see other fruits like segments of citrus fruit, grapes, kiwis, etc.

-4. a glaze, which is optional, but if your fruit aren't as fresh and sweet as you were hoping, sometimes a clear glaze (you could even use honey or maple syrup) will add shine to the fruit garnish and also some sweetness.
-Powdered sugar is an alternative to the glaze
+4. glaze, which is optional, but if your fruit isn't as fresh and sweet as you were hoping, sometimes a transparent glaze (you could even use honey or maple syrup) will add shine to the fruit garnish and also some sweetness.
+Powdered sugar is an alternative to the glaze.

 Ingredients to make a fruit tart from scratch measured out.

 • butter, specifically unsalted butter, though salted would also work here.
-You can either skip the salt in the pastry recipe if you use salted, or lean into the salt because a little extra salt in the crust will bring a bigger contrast between the salty and the sweet.
+You can either skip the salt in the pastry recipe if you use salted, or lean into the salt because a little extra salt in the crust will bring out the flavours

 • ground almonds, which also make the dough more tender and less hard

-• milk, either whole milk with 3.25 % fat or 2 % fat milk.
+• milk—for a creamier custard filling, use whole milk with 3.25 % or 2 % fat milk.
 I don't recommend using skim milk here because the filling needs a little fat to make it rich and creamy.

-• For the fruit garnish, you will need a lot of fruit.
-I like to garnish fruit tarts with a variety of fruit, picking what's in season, but also what fruits would look nice together on a tart.
+• fruit garnish—I like to garnish fruit tarts with a variety of fruit, picking what's in season, but also what fruits would look nice together on a tart.
 Think of contrasting colours, but also think of picking fruits that vary in shades of the same colour for an ombré effect.
-You can easily use canned fruit (choose fruit canned in sugar-based syrup or fruit juice because they taste better than any fruit canned in water (which is sweetened with sucralose!).
+You can easily use canned fruit.
+Choose fruit canned in sugar-based syrup or fruit juice because they taste better than any fruit canned in water (which is sweetened with sucralose!).

 Aside from the usual baking tools you already have on hand, to make a fruit tart, or any tart, you will need a few tools: